Call Us:202-441-5487

 Prior to joining Bell, McAndrews & Hiltachk, LLP, Ms. Titus served as a staff member in the California State Legislature and with a congressional campaign.
 She received her Juris Doctor from the University of the Pacific, McGeorge School of Law, and her undergraduate degree with honors in Political Science and a minor in Philosophy from Chatham College in Pittsburgh, Pennsylvania.
 She was admitted to the State Bar of California in 2003.

-Mike Andrews, Board Member
+Mike Andrews, Treasurer

 Mike serves as senior vice president in the Federal Public Affairs group at McGuireWoods Consulting after a successful career on Capitol Hill.
 He also serves as partner with McGuireWoods LLP.
 With over 20 years of experience of federal Indian law and legislative strategies with a bipartisan, results driven focus, Mike leads McGuireWoods Consulting’s policy work on matters impacting Native American tribes.